zyla/purs-oxide/docs/Architecture.md

 Source files are keyed by module ID, not filename - this mapping is done outside the incremental system.

+### `indexed_module(module: ModuleId) -> IndexedModule`

+While `parsed_module` returns the raw AST, `indexed_module` post-processes it and collects declarations by their name.

-The parsed representation contains spans relative to the start of the declaration, so that changing a declaration at the beginning of the file doesn't change the AST for subsequent ones.
+The indexed representation will contain spans relative to the start of the declaration, so that changing a declaration at the beginning of the file doesn't change the AST for subsequent ones.
 The spans are resolved when needed e.g. for error reporting.

 ### `renamed_module(id: DeclId) -> RenamedModule`